-Emergency medical detoxification is limited to the removal of the toxic substance or substances from your system, cluding diagnosis, evaluation and emergency or acute edical care.
-In the event of an emergency, you should tify DHMP as soon as reasonably possible, preferably thin one business day.
+Emergency medical detoxification is limited to the removal of the toxic substance or substances from your system, including diagnosis, evaluation and emergency or acute medical care.
+In the event of an emergency, you should notify DHMP as soon as reasonably possible, preferably within one business day.
+The emergency admission copay would be waived if the patient is admitted and, in that case, the inpatient copay would apply.

+In-network: \$300 copay per admission.

-In network: 20% coinsurance after deductible per admission.
-Out of network: Not covered except for emergencies.
+Out-of-network: Not covered except for

+emergencies.
-patient Substance Use Disorder Rehabilitation

-our admission and treatment must be at an in network or thorized facility and prior authorization is required.
+Inpatient Substance Use Disorder Rehabilitation Your admission and treatment must be at an in-network or authorized facility and prior authorization is required.

-In network: 20% coinsurance after deductible

-per admission.

-Out of network: Not covered.
+In-network: \$500 copay per admission.
+Out-of-network: Not covered.

-clusions: Maintenance or aftercare following a habilitation program.
+Exclusions: Maintenance or aftercare following a rehabilitation program.

-utpatient Substance Use Disorder Services
+Outpatient Substance Use Disorder Services

-ubstance misuse services that are provided to members who are living at home and receiving services at a network facility on an outpatient basis are covered.
-Members may self-refer in network.
+Substance misuse services that are provided to members who are living at home and receiving services at a network facility on an outpatient basis are covered.
+Members may self-refer in-network.